DroidsOnRoids/swift-style-guide/README.markdown

 var faxNumber: Optional<Int>
 ```

-* Use Core Geometry methods such as `CGRectGetWidth` or `CGRectGetMidY` to access view's properties.
+* Use convenient Swift Core Geometry methods such as `someFrame.width` or `someframe.midX` to access view's properties.
 * Use `nil` only in method calls or assignments.
 Do not compare to `nil` in conditional statements.

 ## Control Flow